-In this post, we will show you how to prevent uninstallation of Chrome extensions by tweaking the Registry.
-Like any other browsers, Google Chrome also comes with an Extensions manager that helps to turn on/off and remove the installed extensions.
+In this post, we will show you how to prevent the uninstallation of Chrome extensions by tweaking the Registry in Windows 11 or Windows 10.
+Like any other browser, Google Chrome also comes with an Extensions manager that helps to turn on/off and remove the installed extensions.
 You can also right-click on an extension icon and use the Remove from Chrome… option to uninstall it.
 But, if you don’t want someone else or you to uninstall the extensions installed by you, then use this Registry trick.

 Once the trick is applied, you will notice that the Remove button has vanished for the extension(s) for which you’ve enabled the prevention.
 The turn on/off button will also don’t work.
 Also, right-click option will also be removed that is used to uninstall an extension.